 The transition from LIBOR and other IBORs could be the most significant change to financial markets in recent years.

-Our experts can help market participants to understand what this will mean for their transactions and prepare for the future.
+Our experts can help you to understand what this will mean for your transactions and prepare for the future.

 The UK and the EU are making different changes to the scope of their respective OTC derivatives clearing and trading obligations to reflect the planned transition from LIBOR to risk-free rates.
 This briefing summarises and compares the changes made by the Bank of England and the FCA to the UK clearing and trading obligations and those proposed to be made by ESMA to the EU clearing and trading obligations.
 Read more about LIBOR Transition - changes to the UK and EU OTC derivatives clearing and trading obligations.